teamxynlab/plasma/docs/index.md

 └── └── pocketbase.ts
 ```

-`/backend` contains the executables to run your PocketBase instance for different operating systems.
+`backend/` contains the executables to run your PocketBase instance for different operating systems.

-`/src/assets` contains your static assets (e.g. images).
+`src/assets/` contains your static assets (e.g. images).

-`/src/components` contains your custom reusable components for your app (e.g. `card.tsx`).
+`src/components/` contains your custom reusable components for your app (e.g. `card.tsx`).

-`/src/routes` contains your pages.
+`src/routes/` contains the `.tsx` files defining your routes.
 By convention, the `/` route is defined in the `home.tsx` file, the `/about` route is defined in the `about.tsx` file, and the `/about/me` route is defined in the `/about/me.tsx` file.

-`/src/App.tsx` is where you define the routes of your Plasma app and any layout to be shared across the entire Plasma app.
+`src/App.tsx` is where you add the routes of your Plasma app and define any elements to be shared across your entire Plasma app.

-`/utils/pocketbase.ts` contains the definition of your PocketBase instance.
+`utils/pocketbase.ts` contains the definition of your PocketBase instance.

 ## 📝 Commands